 Moral of the story: This recipe is incredibly flexible.
 Definitely feel free to mix it up and find the flavor and combinations that you like best.
 Here are our general recommendations for flavor profiles:

-- Black Tea: 4 family sized black tea bags or 12 single sized black tea bags
+- For black tea: 12 single sized black tea bags (or 4 family sized*)

-- Green Tea: 12 single sized green tea bags
+- For green tea: 12 single sized green tea bags

 🙋 Questions & Answers